DmitriySalnikov/GodotPCKExplorer/README.md

 * `Split` files with embedded PCK into two separate files
 * Supports encrypted Godot 4 PCK
 * Supports only `Windows`
+* Windows, Linux and macOS are supported
 * And also all these features are available via the `console`.
-Just write `GodotPCKExplorer.UI.exe -h` to get help.
+Just write `GodotPCKExplorer.Console.exe -h` to get help.

 ![Main Window](Images/MainForm.png)
 ![Main Window](Images/CreatePack.png)